 - use of statin therapy,

 - diabetes status.

-This model will use a randomized controlled design to identify successful prevention and population health interventions for CVD implemented within the following framework for the intervention group:
+This model used a randomized controlled design to identify successful prevention and population health interventions for CVD implemented within the following framework for the intervention group:

-- Universal risk stratification of all Medicare eligible beneficiaries who meet the inclusion criteria using the modified version of the ACC/AHA ASCVD Pooled Cohort 10 year risk calculator
+- Universal risk stratification of all Medicare eligible beneficiaries who met the inclusion criteria using the modified version of the ACC/AHA ASCVD Pooled Cohort 10 year risk calculator

 - Evidenced-based risk modification using shared decision making between beneficiaries and care teams in order to reduce ASCVD risk scores